slin471992/Amazon_Item_Recommendation/README.md

 To run:

-	1. First run Purify.java to purify and import data into the database
+	1. First run Purify.java to purify and import data into the database.

 	2. Run Prediction.java to get item recommendations.